CobayaSampler/cobaya/DEVEL.rst

 Reparametrisation layer
 """""""""""""""""""""""

-We have assumed so far that the **statistical parameters** (i.e. those specified as fixed, sampled or derived, the rôles the **sampler** cares about) where at the same time understood by the **likelihood** (and the **theory code**, if present).
-This needs not be the case, and actually for the likelihood there are only input and output parameters, which in a trivial case, would correspond respectively to *fixed+sampled* and *derived*.
+**Statistical parameters** are specified according to their rôles for the **sampler**: as *fixed*, *sampled* and *derived*.
+On the other hand, the **likelihood** (and the **theory code**, if present) cares only about input and output arguments.
+In a trivial case, those would correspond respectively to *fixed+sampled* and *derived* parameters.

 Actually, this needs not be the case in general, e.g. one may want to fix one or more likelihood arguments to a function of the value of a sampled parameter, or sample from some function or scaling of a likelihood argument, instead of from the likelihood argument directly.
-The **reparametrisation layers** allow us to be able to do those things at run-time at the *input level*, instead of  having to change the likelihood code to make it understand different parametrisations or impose certain conditions as fixed arguments.
+The **reparametrisation layers** allow us to specify this non-trivial behaviour at run-time (i.e. in the *input*), instead of  having to change the likelihood code to make it understand different parametrisations or impose certain conditions as fixed input arguments.

-In general, we would have two different reparametrisation blocks:
+In general, we would distinguish between two different reparametrisation blocks:

 * The **in** block: :math:`f(\text{fixed and sampled params})\,\Longrightarrow \text{input args}`.
-* The **out** block: :math:`f(\text{output and input args})\,\Longrightarrow \text{derived params}`.
+* The **out** block: :math:`f(\text{output [and maybe input] args})\,\Longrightarrow \text{derived params}`.

 .. note::
-   In the out block, we can specify the derived parameters as a function of the output parameters and *either* the fixed+sampled parameters (pre-**in** block) or the input arguments (post-**in** block).
-We choose the **post** case, because it looks more consistent.
+   In the **out** block, we can specify the derived parameters as a function of the output parameters and *either* the fixed+sampled parameters (pre-**in** block) or the input arguments (post-**in** block).
+We choose the **post** case, because it looks more consistent, since it does not mix likelihood arguments with sampler parameters.

-Notice that now, during the initial checks, instead of making sure that the Likelihood understands all the statistical parameters, we need to check instead that the *arguments* coming from the reparametrisation layer are understood.

-Let us look first at the **in** case, in particular at the specification in the input.
-As an example, let us assume we want to sample the log of a likelihood argument `x`.
+Let us look first at the **in** case, in particular at its specification in the input.
+As an example, let us assume that we want to sample the log of a likelihood argument :math:`x`.

 In principle, we would have to specify in one block our statistical parameters, and, in a completely separate block, the input arguments as a series of functions of the fixed and sampled parameters.
 In our example: